ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 npm run eject
 ```

 Then, you can customize `UglifyJsPlugin` options in the webpack configuration.
-Read how to do this [here](#changes-required-in-webpackconfigprodjs).
+Read how to do this [here](#changes-required-in-webpacks-production-config).

 **Note**: The latest `webpack@4` comes with a version of `UglifyJsPlugin` which supports ES6 out of the box.
 Also, the React community works on allowing importing ES6 libraries into your applications, so this step will soon be no longer required.

 ### Note: Using the document editor build

-If you use the [Document editor](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/ui/document-editor.html), [you need to add the toolbar to the DOM manually](https://ckeditor.com/docs/ckeditor5/latest/api/module_editor-decoupled_decouplededitor-DecoupledEditor.html#static-function-create):
+If you use the {@link framework/guides/document-editor Document editor}, {@link module:editor-decoupled/decouplededitor~DecoupledEditor.create you need to add the toolbar to the DOM manually}:

 ```jsx
 import DecoupledEditor from '@ckeditor/ckeditor5-build-decoupled-document';